About Cassidy (she/her)

 Pivot to Caregiver Coaching

 One of the reasons I spent so much time in my career up until now working with kids, is that I was in GRAD SCHOOL before I realized what I now know of as being an ADHDer.
-I already knew that I had anxiety and was working on that, but the ADHD piece was pretty life changing for me.
-This lived experience allows me to offer a level of understanding and insight that others may not be able to.
-One of my favorite personal qualities is that I pick up on seemingly minor things that may be creating a huge challenge for the humans you are raising.
-You can trust that I offer everything I've learned and experienced to help the folks I work with.
-Life truly doesn't have to contain so much suffering.
+I already knew that I had anxiety and was working on that, but the awareness I gained around ADHD piece of my identity and experiences was pretty life changing for me.
+This lived experience allows me to offer a level of understanding, insights, and resonance that others (i.e., neurotypical providers) may not be able to.
+One of my favorite personal qualities is that I pick up on seemingly minor factors that may be creating a huge challenge for the humans you are raising.

 Click here to schedule your free no obligation 30 minute consultation